 "You won't get quite as much savings but in fact, most of the savings in that scenario falls to the US services, because they didn't come in early.
 So for the partners it's still a good value proposition and we are still pursuing it."

-Bogdan said the estimated cost to the partners and FMS customers would be between 5 and 10 percent cheaper than aircraft in LRIP 11, despite the delay in US participation and more than US $2 billion in savings across the 14 customers.
+Bogdan said the estimated cost to the partners and FMS customers would be between 5five and 10ten percent cheaper than aircraft in LRIP 11, despite the delay in US participation and more than over US $2 billion in savings across the 14 customers.

 "That is a lot of money to save, if you're going to buy airplanes anyway," he added.

-The next major milestone is US Air Force initial operational capability (IOC), which is due on Aug.
-1. Bogdan identified stability problems being experienced by the current software version, 3i, and the development of the Autonomic Logistics Information System (ALIS) as the two major threats.
+The next major milestone in the F-35 program is US Air Force initial operational capability (IOC), which is due on Aug.
+1. and Bogdan identified the stability problems currently being experienced by the current software version, 3i, and the development of the Autonomic Logistics Information System (ALIS) as the two major threats.

 The 3i software is essentially the same as version 2B, which was incorporated into US Marines’ jets for their IOC last year, but is hosted on different processors.
-Flight testing has revealed problems with the fusion of data from the F-35's sensors, which causes the system to reset on average once every four flight hours.
+Flight testing has revealed problems with the fusion of data from the F-35's sensors, which causes the system to reset on average at a current average of once every four flight hours.

 "That's not good enough.
 Our expectation is that an event like this would happen maybe once in every eight hours, which is about the standard for legacy airplanes," Bogdan said.